up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw620-700-with-the-was-110.md

 ## Configure ONT settings

-Successful masquerading depends on the original ONT serial number and other identifiers (e.g., software versions), all available via your BGW620-700's fiber stats page:
+To masquerade, you will need the original ONT serial number and other identifiers (e.g., software versions) from your
+{{ page.meta.ont }}'s fiber stats page.

 <http://192.168.1.254/cgi-bin/fiberstat.ha>